 Inversion Poses

-Inversion poses are very popular in the yoga world.
+Inversion poses are very popular in yoga.
 There are over 450 different types for teachers to use.
 They make the head go down and the heart goes up, helping both the body and the mind.

 Some inversions, like Handstands or Headstands, are not easy.
 But not all are so hard.
 Every inversion pose helps blood flow better.
 They make the shoulders and hips stronger and more stable.